 Optimization problems are ubiquitous in this modern era of science and technology.
 However, many optimization problems can be hard due to computational challenges (intractability) and/or the lack of knowledge about the input (uncertainty).
 Arindam's recent research has focused on finding efficient approximate solutions for such hard optimization problems.

 In their recent breakthrough result [1] in computational geometry, Arindam and his co-authors, made progress on Maximum Independent Set of Rectangles (MISR) -- a fundamental problem in computational geometry, approximation algorithms, and combinatorial optimization.
 In this problem, given a set of (possibly overlapping) rectangles on a plane, one needs to find the maximum number of non-overlapping set of rectangles.
 MISR finds numerous applications in practice, e.g., in map labeling, data mining, and resource allocation.
 This recent work develops new mathematical techniques and extends the present techniques to their limits.

 Arindam's another recent joint work resolved a two-decade-old conjecture on online bin packing under the i.i.d. model [2].
 In online bin packing, a classical problem in online algorithms and combinatorial optimization, items arrive one by one and their sizes are revealed upon their arrival and they must be packed immediately and irrevocably in bins of unit size.
 The goal is to pack all items into the minimum number of bins.
 In the i.i.d. model, item sizes are sampled independently and identically from an unknown probability distribution.
 The paper [2] provided a near-optimal efficient algorithm for online bin packing under i.i.d. model, settling a long-standing open problem.

 Arindam has also been studying foundational problems at the intersection of machine learning and algorithms for big data.
 Recent research [3] by his group studies the Stochastic Multi-armed Bandit problem under bounded arm-memory.
 Modern data science deals with massive data sets that may arrive rapidly and may not be fully stored.
 Streaming and dynamic algorithms deal with this large data stream by working in a few passes over the data and use limited memory.
 Multi-armed bandit is a classical exploration-exploitation framework in online learning.
-Their NeurlPS'21 paper [3] gave near-optimal guarantees for streaming algorithms for best-arm identification and regret minimization for multi-armed bandits.
-This has many applications in clinical trial design, news recommendation, dynamic pricing, ad allocation, etc. - [1] Waldo Gálvez, Arindam Khan, Mathieu Mari, Tobias Mömke, Madhusudhan Reddy Pittu, Andreas Wiese: A 3-Approximation Algorithm for Maximum Independent Set of Rectangles.
-SODA 2022: 894-905. - [2] Nikhil Ayyadevara, Rajni Dabas, Arindam Khan, KVN Sreeenivas: Near-optimal Algorithms for Stochastic Online Bin Packing.
-To appear in ICALP 2022. - [3] Arnab Maiti, Vishakha Patil, Arindam Khan: Multi-Armed Bandits with Bounded Arm-Memory: Near-Optimal Guarantees for best-arm identification and regret minimization.
-NeurIPS 2021: 19553-19565
+Their NeurIPS'21 paper [3] gave near-optimal guarantees for streaming algorithms for best-arm identification and regret

+[1] Waldo Gálvez, Arindam Khan, Mathieu Mari, Tobias Mömke, Madhusudhan Reddy Pittu, Andreas Wiese: A 3-Approximation Algorithm for Maximum Independent Set of Rectangles.
+SODA 2022: 894-905.

-Shishir Kolathaya Shishir is an Assistant Professor of the Robert Bosch Centre for Cyber Physical Systems (RBCCPS) and the Department of Computer Science and Automation (CSA) in IISc Bangalore.
-He received his Ph.D. degree in Mechanical Engineering (2016) from the Georgia Institute of Technology, M.S. degree in Electrical Engineering (2012) from Texas A&M University, and B.Tech. degree in Electrical Engineering (2008) from the National Institute of Technology Karnataka, Surathkal.
-He started his career in the field of robotics, especially in the domain of legged robots.
-His primary focus as a PhD student was on stability and control of walking robots.
-Shishir has now diversified to other fields like safety-critical control, and machine learning for all kinds of robotic platforms.
+[2] Nikhil Ayyadevara, Rajni Dabas, Arindam Khan, KVN Sreeenivas: Near-optimal Algorithms for Stochastic Online Bin Packing.
+To appear in ICALP 2022.

+[3] Arnab Maiti, Vishakha Patil, Arindam Khan: Multi-Armed Bandits with Bounded Arm-Memory: Near-Optimal Guarantees for best-arm identification and regret minimization.
+NeurIPS 2021: 19553-19565 without affecting the overall performance.
+Since this is a hierarchical approach, the inner loop policy helps improve the outer loop policy, by effectively utilizing the control choices made on the approximate dynamics.
+This approach, in fact, provides a more generic framework for some of the Mb-Mf approaches.

+This work is accepted as a conference paper at the International Conference on Robotics and Automation (ICRA), 2022, to be held in Philadelphia in May.

+Shishir Kolathaya